 The seal isolates the canning environment such that when applying heat, the pressure increases.
 This is basic physics.

 The seal forms the air-tight boundary between the canner and the outside world which allows us to build a little pressure.
-To do this however, we need a locking mechanism.
+To do this, however, we need a locking mechanism.
 But first, a little more about the seals.

 Some pressure canners use a rubber or silicone seal while others use a well-machined metal-to-metal contact surface.

 Regardless of the method, you should always refer to your manual for the steps to both check the seal and to maintain it.
-Remember, no functioning seal, no increased pressure.
+Remember, no functioning seal, and no increased pressure.
 No pressure, no increased temperatures.
 No increased temps, no preservation.
 Then you get sick.

 Reinforcing the seal is the locking mechanism.
 The lock essentially clamps the lid down on the canner engaging the seal.
 It’s the combination of the lock and the seal that makes the pressure canner an airtight unit.

 Disclosure: if you visit an external link in this post and make a purchase, I may earn a commission.
 Read my full earnings disclosure here.